rlugojr/ncpabuild/README.md

 Windows builds
 ---------
-Require you to install ActivePython 2.7, and the following pip components:
+To build on windows you must install ActivePython 2.7 and the following pip components for python:
 <pre>
 cx-Freeze
 cx-Logging